 I also happen to have a proven, easy lemon cake recipe that I’ve been making for the longest time.
 I think it’s even one of the first cakes I’ve ever made.

 So when I received my annual citrus box from my MIL, I knew I had to make the cake.
 Except this time I decided to use clementines instead of lemons.
 Oranges or tangerines would also work well.
-And obviously you wouldn’t call it Clementine Chocolate Cake.
+But obviously you wouldn’t call it Clementine Chocolate Cake.
 You would call it Orange or Tangerine Chocolate Cake.

 Most of the time when I make this clementine cake, I just make it plain and serve it with either a drizzle of honey or sugar glaze.
 Perfect for an afternoon tea.